 Block 12: 3/28/22 - 4/22/22

-Visiting student applicants for the 2021-2022 academic year should apply online through the Visiting Student Application Service (VSAS).
+Visiting student applicants for the 2021-2022 academic year should apply online through the Visiting Student Learning Opportunities (VSLO) program.
 Applications are processed upon receipt of a complete application.
-Details on application requirements are noted on VSAS.
+Details on application requirements are noted on VSLO.
 Incomplete applications will not be reviewed.
 You will be notified via email whether or not your application has been approved.

 Visiting Student Diversity Scholarship Program